pharaox/carnalitas_x/README.md

 * There are **slavery-related flavor events**, such as a slave running away, demands for a slave's freedom, etc. There are also hidden events for AI rulers to interact with their slaves in ways that were previously only available to the player, e.g. have sex with them.
 * There are **fame traits** that add roleplaying flavor, such as the negative *Infamous Slaver* trait and the positive *Famous Liberator* trait.

+This mod also adds a new *Buy & Sell Slaves* event chain to the *Visit Holding* decision for landless adventurers to allow them to buy and sell slaves while visiting holdings, similarly to buying and selling artifacts introduced in the "Roads to Power" DLC.

 All taken together, slaves are now genuinely useful to their owners, there is an actual demand for them conditioned by religion and culture, and this demand is satisfied by warfare, raiding, slave trade, and slave-related events.
 As a player, you can choose between many different ways to interact with the system to either roleplay or use it to your advantage, and it's more challenging and hopefully more interesting to do this.

 ## Compatibility